Professors Caplan, DeMarco, Olmstead

 In English courses, students develop close reading skills—heightening their awareness of the conventions of literary and cinematic form, structure, language, genre, and rhetoric—and are introduced to current critical methods.
 Throughout the major, students test and revise their notions of what makes literature literature.
 They cultivate sensitivity to language as a medium of thought and communication, and they learn to ask penetrating questions about texts and language.

 English majors and minors become thoroughly acquainted with the writing process, sensitive to the rhetorical situation, and alert to the demands for correctness and precision.
-Creative Writing majors develop a sense of voice, style, and tone, and practice adapting the conventions of various literary genres.

 The English department expects that its students will explore the relationship of language and literature to social and cultural issues.
 It hopes they will become habitual, morally engaged readers, appreciating literature’s function in developing an imaginative sensitivity to and disciplined regard for the relation between words and the world, the writer and the work, the representing self and the represented other.